Skip to main content

 • “Finally, the story is heartwarming; despite being a horror story, it's ultimately about pure human love.”

 • “So emotional I was so close to crying at times and other times overflowed with joy.
-The story is great, the characters are great, and by looking at the credits, it was a three-person game, and that's amazing.
-I've seen many visual novels with only five or six unique set pieces, but this game gives you a whole lot to look at while you're on its emotional roller coaster.”
+The story is great, the characters are great, and by looking at the credits, it was a three-person game, which is amazing.
+This game gives you a whole lot to look at while you're on its emotional roller coaster.”

 • gameplay